 In your pocket nowadays, you’ve most likely got a torch, a GPS, an atlas, a diary, an alarm clock, a music player, a camera, a mirror, a camcorder, an encyclopaedia, a Yellow Pages…. the list is endless.
 Who knows which of our demands our portable devices will fulfil next?

 The robot revolution isn’t on its way - it’s already happening before our very eyes.

 Sure, technology has been disrupting industry for as long as technology and industry have both existed.
 The likes of cars, the printing press, and the internet have each turned the working world on its head.
-But innovation isn’t slowing down, and a prominent computer scientist, Professor Moshe Vardi, has warned that the rise of the robots could lead to unemployment rates greater than 50% within the next 30 years.
+But innovation isn’t slowing down, and a prominent computer scientist, Professor Moshe Vardi, a few years ago warned that the rise of the robots could lead to unemployment rates greater than 50% within the next 30 years.

 Interestingly though, since the great recession, the figures showing people deciding to take the plunge and start their own businesses have skyrocketed.
-The number of self-employed workers has risen from 3.3 million in 2001 to 4.8 million in 2017, according to the Office for National Statistics.
+By the fourth quarter (Oct to Dec) of 2019, there were more than 5 million self-employed1 people in the UK, up from 3.2 million in 2000.

 It makes sense, after all.
 Self-employed creative artists, performers, or generally those relying on human empathy (e.g. therapists and consultants) are arguably the ones least likely to be cancelled out by mass automation in the near future.
 Their freedom to guide their own careers will certainly mean that they are able to tailor their work to the changing landscape rather than just waiting to be made redundant.

 For everyone else, if you want to be in demand in a few decades’ time (or perhaps sooner!) perhaps now’s the time to get really good at repairing worker-bots for when this familiar scene from Total Recall invariably happens in real life.